vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 <p data-height="265" data-theme-id="0" data-slug-hash="BmgzeM" data-default-tab="js,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="form validation 4" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/BmgzeM/">form validation 4</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-## Vue Form Validation Libraries
+## Alternative Patterns

 While this cookbook entry focused on doing form validation "by hand", there are, of course, some great Vue libraries that will handle a lot of this for you.
-They include:
+Switching to a prepackage library may impact the final size of your application, but the benefits could be tremendous.
+You have code that is (most likely) heavily tested and also updated on a regular basis.
+Some examples of form validation libraries for Vue  include:

 * [vuelidate](https://github.com/monterail/vuelidate)
 * [VeeValidate](http://vee-validate.logaretm.com/)